 Well what the program was doing was taking other people’s articles (without their permission) and putting them onto your website (at least, the software put the name of the author for each article it copied).
 Google might ban your domain name if you put on duplicate content that was originally found on other websites.
 So much for unique content! 🙂

-So basically there was a VERY small chance of making money (dishonestly), and you were risking Google banning your domain name that you used for the article website.
+So basically there was a very small chance of making money (dishonestly), and you were risking Google banning your domain name that you used for the article website.
+Sounds great, doesn’t it?

 I watched a video of this guy claiming that he was “tired of all the people who would scam you”.
 Basically he was trying to get people to believe that he was not a scammer.
-Well 2/3 into the video, it was real evident that he was promoting a “pyramid scheme” type of scam.
-So much for that!
+Well 2/3 into the video, it was real evident that he was promoting a “pyramid scheme” scam.
+So much for that.

 Posted in Shopping